Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 TODO: write document and reference it here.

-### Validation of protection for built-in mechanisms
+### Validation of protection for built-in drivers

 TODO

-## Analysis of argument protection in built-in mechanisms
+## Analysis of argument protection in built-in drivers

 TODO